jurgob/toFy/README.md

 ## Events
 * **UNREG**: Another client stopped receiving events from the list.
 * **REG**: Another client started receiving events from the list.
 * **ITEM_ADD**: An item has been added to the list.
-The data field contains variable named "item" with the name of the item.
+The data field contains a variable named "item_added" with the name of the item.
 * **ITEM_DEL**: An item has been removed from the list.
-The data field contains variable named "item" with the name of the item.
+The data field contains a variable named "item_deleted" with the name of the item.
 * **LIST_DEL**: The list has been deleted.
 * **PW_CHANGE**: The password has been changed on this list.